xmtp/XIPs/XIPs/xip-20-reaction-content-type.md

 - reference (string): The ID of the message being reacted to.
 - emoji (string): The emoji used in the reaction.
 - action (string): Indicates if the reaction is being 'added' or 'removed'.
-- schema (string): Categorizes the emoji as ‘unicode’, ‘custom’, ‘shortcode-cldr’, ‘shortcode-cldr-native’, ‘shortcode-discord’, ‘shortcode-emojibase’, ‘shortcode-emojibase-native’, ‘shortcode-emojibase-legacy’, ‘shortcode-github’, ‘shortcode-iamcal’, ‘shortcode-joypixels’, or ‘shortcode-slack’ (shortcode schemas have been pulled from [this list](https://emojibase.dev/docs/shortcodes/))
+- schema (string): Categorizes the emoji as ‘unicode’.

 Example code snippet: